 The United Methodist Church’s Northeastern Jurisdiction Native American Ministries Committee announced Feb.
 20 its official position on full inclusion of LGBTQIA2S+ persons.
 The committee voted unanimously to affirm full inclusion of such persons (Lesbian, Gay, Bisexual, Transsexual, Queer, Intersexual, Asexual, Two-Spirit) to be “an authentic expression of the Gospel perspective that all are created in the image of God.”
 The committee states that, “at a minimum, ‘full inclusion’ means...”
 Read More

 The Eastern PA Conference Committee on Native American Ministries (CoNAM) wants to reach, teach, encourage and resource all congregations to learn about and participate in this largely overlooked area of ministry so important to The United Methodist Church.

-Visit our Acts of Repentance Resources page for articles, video and study guide resources, and recommended reading regarding the UMC Acts of Repentance services.
+Visit our page on the UMC Acts of Repentance toward Healing Relationships with Indigenous Peoples for articles, video and study guide resources, and recommended reading regarding the UMC Acts of Repentance services.

 Also see our full list of Suggestions for Local Churches to get involved in Native American Ministries.

 - Celebrate and support Native American Ministries April 18

 - NEJ Native American Ministries group calls for ‘full inclusion’